Each year we honor a number of professionals in economics and personal finance education.

-The Albert Beekhuis Award was established by an endowment gift in 2002 from the Albert Beekhuis Foundation to the Council for Economic Education, to be given annually to an affiliated Center for Economic Education in the CEE Network for outstanding performance in working with teachers and exhibiting excellence in practice, delivery of high quality programs, and outreach to its community.
+The Albert Beekhuis Award, made possible by a gift from the Albert Beekhuis Foundation to the Council for Economic Education, recognizes an affiliated Center for Economic Education for outstanding performance in working with teachers and exhibiting excellence in practice, delivery of high quality programs, and outreach to its community.

 Director, The Winthrop University Center for Economic Education

 The Winthrop University Center for Economic Education was established in 1975, the same year the South Carolina Council on Economic Education was created.
 Housed in the College of Business Administration, the Winthrop Center’s director since its inception has been Dr. Gary Stone.
 The activities of the Center are consistent with the missions of Winthrop University, SC Economics, and the Council for Economic Education.
 Some of these activities include: conducting a wide variety of K-12 teacher training workshops at the local, state, regional, and national levels; conducting graduate courses in economic education for K–12 teachers; participation in the Economics International program in eight countries (Ukraine, Slovakia, Russia, Croatia, Latvia, Lithuania, Belarus, and Egypt); and conducting economic education and financial literacy programs for K–12 students.